hashDan/github-pages-with-jekyll/_posts/2019-02-07-understanding-cloud-computing.md

 ---
-title: "Introduction to cloud computing!"
+title: "Introduction to cloud computing"
 date: 2019-02-09
 ---
 ## An Introduction to Cloud Computing